-10.3A.10 Treat as elements of this program all resident fish loss estimates identified in the Fisheries Mitigation Plan For Losses Attributable to the Construction and Operation of Hungry Horse Dam prepared by Montana Department of Fish, Wildlife and Parks and the Confederated Salish and Kootenai Tribes.
+10.3A.10 Treat as elements of this program all resident fish loss estimates identified in the Fisheries Mitigation Plan For Losses Attributable to the Construction and Operation of Hungry Horse Dam prepared by Montana Department of Fish.
+Wildlife and Parks and the concern that occur in the improved or newly accessible habitat.
+This concern is critical where passage over natural barriers is considered.

+Confederated Salish and Kootenai Tribes.